gongahkia/personal-wiki/bach1/law/law101-Contract1/law101-Contract1-week4.md

 	* **Promised undertaking** laid out in the contract.
 	* Promise for which the ==promisor assumes contractual liability==.
 * Condition precedent:
-	* Other ==pre-requisite conditions== that need to be satisfied BEFORE the written contract can take effect.
+	* Other ==prerequisite conditions== that need to be satisfied BEFORE the written contract can take effect.
 ## What to consider when looking at Terms of a contract
 ### 1. Statements made during negotiations
 * Were the statements made EXPRESS TERMs, MERE REPRESENTATIONs or PUFFs?